Professional Growth and Leadership with G-Suite: Advanced

 0.25 USBE Credits

-This badge focuses on the many G-Suite online tools and resources that support educators in successfully integrating technology in their practice, leveraging school-wide support models, keeping school communities well-informed, sharing beyond their classrooms, and connecting with colleagues.
+This microcredential focuses on the many G-Suite online tools and resources that support educators in successfully integrating technology in their practice, leveraging school-wide support models, keeping school communities well-informed, sharing beyond their classrooms, and connecting with colleagues.
 It is important that educators understand the value of personalized learning, and know how to align G-Suite tools with personalized learning objectives and models such as Project Based Learning, Flipped Learning, and Blended Learning.

 G-Suite: A suite of online tools designed to help increase opportunities for critical thinking, communication, collaboration, and creativity while also supporting the learning objectives.
 G-Suite includes a number of Google products that promote collaboration and tools that can be used to save time and increase student engagement.

 School-wide Support Models : Instructional coaches, school site mentors, staff-development workshops, student-led support, and self-guided professional development are examples of school-wide support models.